The New England Journal of Medicine October 01, 2009

 Setting

-Population Patients with ischemic (NYHA Class I or II) or nonischemic (NYHA Class II) heart failure, left ventricular ejection fraction of 30% or less, and a QRS duration of 130 msec or more.
+Population Patients with ischemic (NYHA class I or II) or nonischemic (NYHA class II) cardiomyopathy, a left ventricular ejection fraction ≤30%, a QRS duration ≥130 msec, and sinus rhythm.

-Intervention Cardiac resynchronization therapy with an implantable cardioverter-defibrillator (CRT-D)
+Intervention Cardiac-resynchronization therapy combined with an implantable cardioverter-defibrillator (CRT-D).

 Study Limitations